-Date of withdrawal Percentage of tuition charges dropped Prior to first day of term and from 1 to 10 calendar days 100 From 11 to 17 calendar days 75 From 18 to 24 calendar days
+Date of withdrawal Percentage of tuition charges dropped Refunded

+Prior to first day of term and from 1 to 1 0 calendar days100

+From 11 to 17 calendar days 75

+From 18 to 24 calendar days 50

-From 25 to 31 calendar days25 After 31 calendar days0
+From 25 to 31 calendar days 25

+After 31 calendar days 0
-Eight- to 12-Week Sessions

-(Includes enrollment in GoArmyEd 16 week term)
+Eight- to 12-Week Sessions (Includes enrollment in GoArmyEd 16 week term)

-In compliance with the One Refund policy of GoArmyEd, Saint Martin's University has elected to use the eight-week refund schedule for all students enrolling through GoArmy-Ed, regardless of course location or length of course.
-Therefore this policy includes both the SMU-JBLM and the Lacey campus for students enrolled through GoArmyEd.
+In compliance with the One Refund policy of GoArmyEd, Saint Martin's University has elected to use the eight-week refund schedule for all students enrolling through GoArmyEd, regardless of course location or length of course.
+Therefore this policy includes both the Saint Martin's-JBLM and the Lacey campus for students enrolled through GoArmyEd.
 The refund schedule is as follows:

 Date of withdrawal Percentage of tuition charges dropped

-Prior to first day of term

-and from 1 to 8 calendar days 100
+Prior to first day of term and from 1 to 8 calendar days100

 From 9 to 12 calendar days 50

 From 13 to 16 calendar days 25

 After 16 calendar days 0